 So, you’ve figured out your average pipeline inventory.
 Accounting for pipeline stock makes inventory management efficient and more precise.
 But it doesn’t mitigate risks from production stoppages and transit slowdowns.
 In this case, retailers will eventually see their inventory run down to zero.

 During this waiting period businesses will miss out on potential sales.
 As an insurance policy against the loss of sales, retailers can keep a reserve stock.

 This will increase a company’s holding costs.
 Therefore, costs must be weighed against benefits.
 For each business, the reserve stock numbers will depend on many factors.
 However, a basic formula for calculating safety stock is:

 (Max Daily Usage x Max Lead Time) – (Average Daily Usage x Average Lead Time)

 This will give you the amount you need to have in stock as a reserve.

-A simpler method for calculating safety stock is to take the average number an item sells item sales per day and multiply it by the number of days you would like to keep in reserve.
+A simpler method for calculating safety stock is to take the average number of item sales per day and multiply it by the number of days you would like to keep in reserve.
 This way even small e-commerce retailers can find a holding stock level that works for them.